samlitowitz/protoc-gen-crud/README.md

     1. enum: hard, soft
     2. default to hard delete
     3. add support for soft later
-        1. delete at support?
+        1. deleted at support?
-3. use field mask for partial updates/creates if present
+3. use field mask for partial updates/creates
     1. boolean
     2. default true
+    3. ignored if no field mask field defined on message
-4. create at
+4. created at
     1. boolean
     2. default false
 5. updated at